 Picturesque alpine village scene with traditional houses and mountain backdrop in Toblach, Italy.

-Dobbiaco is the strategic choice for Alta Via 1 hikers who want transit convenience, early morning departures, and quieter evenings.
-It’s closer to the trailhead and significantly easier to navigate than Cortina.
+Dobbiaco is the strategic choice for Alta Via 1 hikers who want to be closer to the trailhead.
 Trains and buses connect seamlessly, making it ideal for anyone relying on public transport.

 Dobbiaco at a GlanceDetails